 - Slower internet connection.

-Some streaming services (mainly Netflix) will continuously block VPN-servers in order to uphold their geographic content restrictions.
+Some streaming services (mainly Netflix and Hulu in Australia) will continuously block VPN servers in order to uphold their geographic content restrictions.
 There are ways to get around this, mainly with an IP-refresh feature, but it is reportedly annoying to get interrupted while you are streaming.

 Some VPN operators will claim that they do not log any activity and do it anyway.
 There have been several examples of operators getting caught doing this, which is why it is important to do your due diligence when choosing which service to subscribe to.